outdoteth/cally/README.md

 ## Notes

-**There are various optimiztions that may make the contracts harder to reason about.
+**There are various optimizations that may make the contracts harder to reason about.
-These are done to reduce gas cost burden on the user but at the cost of code readability.**
+These are done to reduce gas cost burden on the user but at the cost of code readability.
+Here are some helpful explanations of those optimizations.**

-## Premium and strike indexing
+### Premium and strike indexing

 To save gas, the details of each vault are represented as a struct with packed variables.
 To reduce storage costs, `premium` and `dutchAuctionStartingStrike` are uint8 indexes.
 They index to: